Education tours of the Animal Care Campus are available to members of the public for a small donation.

 - Anything else I should wear or bring?

-- What is the cost per person? $5 per participant for Weekday tours; the donation will go directly to assisting animals in our care. back to top
+- What is the cost per person?
+Minimum fee of $100.00 per group of up to 15 attendees, with an additional $5 per participant if you have a larger group.
+This money goes directly to assisting animals in our care.